 Establishment of a fair market value of donation

-Items from a liquid market (Stocks, bonds, etc) will have values established from market listings
+Items from a liquid market (Stocks, bonds, etc.) will have values established from market listings

-Items from a semi-liquid market (vehicles, boats, etc) will have values established from market listings combined with an evaluation of the condition of the asset, if possible.
+Items from a semi-liquid market (vehicles, boats, etc.) will have values established from market listings combined with an evaluation of the condition of the asset, if possible.

-Items from an illiquid market (artwork, collectors items, etc) will be evaluated by reviewing the selling price of similar items (for items of less than $1,000), or by the use of a professional appraiser.
+Items from an illiquid market (artwork, collectors’ items, etc.) will be evaluated by reviewing the selling price of similar items (for items of less than $1,000), or by the use of a professional appraiser.

 Procedures for Recording In-Kind Donations